This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 You can add coverage for the US and Canada, and pay the increased premium, on a month-to-month basis.
 Once you leave the US or Canada, you can revert your coverage back to the lower premium.

 The biggest limitation on where you are covered is in your home country.
-You are limited to 180 days in your home country per calendar year.
+You are limited to 182 days in your home country per calendar year.
 Other than that, there are no limitations on where you can go.

-Length of Coverage with Genki Resident
+Length of Coverage with Genki Native

-Genki Resident has a minimum of at least one year of coverage.
+Genki Native has a minimum of at least one year of coverage.
 You can keep your coverage for as long as you would like, however, your premiums will increase over time as you age.
 As long as you keep paying your premiums, you’re covered.

 Depending on circumstances, like adding a new person to your family, you may have to do some paperwork and readjust your monthly premium.
 Each person included on your policy will need to submit their own medical questionnaire and will be covered individually, even if you are paying for multiple people on one account.

-Price of Genki Resident
+Price of Genki Native

-There are many variables to consider when it comes to the price of Genki Resident coverage including your age, whether you want the Premium or Standard plan, how much you want your deductible to be, and whether you want to include coverage in the US and Canada.
+There are many variables to consider when it comes to the price of Genki Native coverage including your age, whether you want the Premium or Standard plan, how much you want your deductible to be, and whether you want to include coverage in the US and Canada.

 You can use Genki’s price calculator to figure out how much your coverage would cost.